 Rubber sole with excellent grip on dry and muddy terrain.

-Stone guard to protect toe area and mid-height upper for ankle support.
+Stone guard to protect the toe area and mid-height upper to support the ankle.

 Outsole with grip

 The grip of our soles is certified.
 To be awarded this certification, the shoes must pass laboratory tests to assess the grip rate on different surfaces (Smooth, Rugged, Dry, Wet).
 To validate these tests, we assess the quality of our soles in the field, the mountains, by a panel of representative testers over 500 km

 In a laboratory, the shoe is immersed in water to mid height on a mechanical arm that simulates a number of steps.
 Thanks to this test, we can determine a number of km (X steps) that the shoe can make while remaining dry.
 Then we confirm in real conditions in the field and in the rain, that the shoe keeps its promises.